-- Source: Annual reports and ERA analysis.
-Gearing is calculated as debt to total capital (that is, including debt and market value of equity). - [#] Data is available for Energy Developments Ltd for 2013 to 2015.
+\ Source: Annual reports and ERA analysis.
+Gearing is calculated as debt to total capital (that is, including debt and market value of equity).

-The analysis has produced a gearing range between 0.23 to 0.68, which confirms that gearing of 40 per cent is still reflective of current data.
-The comparison of the 10 year average and 5 year average appears to indicate that gearing has been reducing slightly over time.
+The analysis has produced a gearing range between 0.23 to 0.68, which indicates that gearing of 40 per cent is not inconsistent with current data.
+The comparison of the 10-year average and 5-year average appears to indicate that gearing has been reducing slightly over time.